Best Places To Stay in San Diego for Tourists

 If you stay there to just sleep, you might be ok, but you won’t get the full San Diego experience.
-I lived in Mission Valley during college for 2 years and except for having the coolest two roommates, I don’t have many fond memories of living there.
-There are better options in San Diego
+I lived in Mission Valley during college for two years, and except for having the coolest two roommates, I don’t have many fond memories of living there.
+There are better options in San Diego!

 Of course, there are many more great neighborhoods in San Diego, but these are the most ideal for visitors.
-They are within short driving distance to the top San Diego sights, have good hotels and accommodation options as well as restaurants and things to do within walking distance.
+They are within short driving distance to the top San Diego sights and have good hotels and accommodation options as well as restaurants and things to do within walking distance.

 Where to stay in San Diego was written by San Diego native Maria Haase for San Diego Explorer.